isomerpages/moe-sacss/_about-sacss/Canossian Saints.md

 deeds, and empowering them to recognise their dignity as children of God.
-The symbolism of the wall mural echoes the words of St Pope John Paul II when he canonised Magdalene of Canossa on 2 October 1988, as a one who embodies “Chairty in Humility; Humility in Charity”.</p>
+The symbolism of the wall mural echoes the words of St Pope John Paul II when he canonised Magdalene of Canossa on 2 October 1988, as a one who embodies “Charity in Humility; Humility in Charity”.</p>
 <p></p>
 <p>Saint Magdalene of Canossa's life story is a testament to her unwavering
 faith and profound compassion for the marginalized and impoverished.
 Born